ecashin/flippitydigits/README.md

 forward from those that are backward.
 I made this game for a child.
 She thought it was fun, and she improved quickly.

+## Two Implementations

+This distribution includes a web-based version of the game in web/ and a fun but somewhat delicate C++ implementation---delicate because of dependencies.

 ## Object of the Game

 Your time is printed at the end of the game.
 The object is to get the